Ilderton railway station: History

 The station opened on 5 September 1887 by the North Eastern Railway.
 It was situated on the west side of the A697.
-There were a wide range of buildings (as well as the station building), namely a stone warehouse, coal and lime drops, an office and livestock loading facilities.
-As well as having these facilities, there were five sidings, one serving the goods shed and three serving a goods platform.
-In 1911, the station sold 4,279 tickets with the population of the local village being 1,252.
-The station closed to passengers on 22 September 1930 and to goods traffic on 2 March 1953.
+There were a wide range of buildings, including the station building, a stone warehouse, coal and lime drops, an office, and livestock loading facilities.
+There were four sidings: one serving the goods shed and three serving a goods platform.

+In 1911, the station sold 4,279 tickets, with the population of the local village being 1,252.

+It closed to passengers on 22 September 1930 and to goods traffic on 2 March 1953.